BDX-town/Mangane/docs/architecture/NAVIGATION_CALLSITE_AND_DESTINATION_INVENTORY.md

 This document records the verified navigation producers, destination classes and trust boundaries that are already known to cross the inherited router, service-worker, notification and account-transition boundaries.
 It is the companion to `ROUTE_AND_COMPATIBILITY_MANIFEST.md` and is required before Mangane replaces inherited React Router behavior with a Framework7 shell.

 The bounded artifact is complete for the source boundary listed below.
-It does **not** claim that every navigation primitive in the repository has been mechanically enumerated.
-The broader Phase 0 routing gate remains open until an executable repository-wide inventory and the deployment/backend rewrite inventory are complete.
+Repository-wide navigation discovery and the deployment/backend rewrite inventory are now separately complete and executable; this document remains the human-reviewed trust-boundary companion rather than duplicating their generated rows.

 ### Directly inspected source boundary